-The fibre obtained from Eucalyptus globulus has now become the principal source of woodchip exports.
+The fibre obtained from Eucalyptus globulus has become the principal source of woodchip exports.
+From W.A.
 Karri (Eucalyptus diversicolor) woodchips previously obtained from State managed native forests in the South West have fallen as a consequence of State government forest policies on harvesting in native forests.
-Samples taken from Eucalyptus globulus grown in Western Australia by WACAP Treefarms have been shown by CSIRO to provide significantly better quality and higher pulp yields than from native forest timbers from Tasmania.
+Samples taken from Eucalyptus globulus grown in Western Australia by WAPRES have been shown by CSIRO to provide significantly better quality and higher pulp yields than from native forest timbers from Tasmania.
 Consequently, woodchips from Eucalyptus globulus should always command a higher price in the export market.
-The Wood Purchase Agreement provides a secure market arrangement for growers.